-Summer is officially here, despite the rain showers of the last couple of days.
-The flowers and fields have bloomed and there's only so much time left to enjoy them before heavy heat hits us.
-I recently spoke to Miranda Tringis from CyHerbia Botanical Park & Labyrinth about how we can explore Cyprus's flourishing nature, and particularly during their upcoming annual Lavender Festival.
+Summer is officially here, the flowers and fields have bloomed and there's only so much time left to enjoy them before heavy heat hits us.
+Back in the dawn of summer 2018, I spoke to Miranda Tringis from CyHerbia Botanical Park & Labyrinth about how we can explore Cyprus' flourishing nature, and particularly during their upcoming annual Lavender Festival.
 Continue reading to find out all about it!

 Once Dutch herbalist Miranda and her husband witnessed the remarkable healing qualities of Cypriot herbs, they decided to create a space where people could discover these plants for themselves, learning about their many uses.
 Tucked away in the seaside village of Avgorou, CyHerbia Botanical Park & Labyrinth opened its doors in 2012, inviting people to explore the island's nature.